Shopify/shipit-engine/docs/setup.md

 Shipit needs a GitHub App to authenticate users, receive Webhooks and access the API.

-You can create a new one for your organization at [https://github.com/organizations/<your-org>/settings/apps/new](https://github.com/organizations/<your-org>/settings/apps/new)
+You can create a new one for your organization at `https://github.com/organizations/<your-org>/settings/apps/new`, or [https://github.com/settings/apps/new](https://github.com/settings/apps/new) for a regular user.

   - Homepage URL: The URL where Shipit will be deployed, e.g. `https://example.com`.
   - User authorization callback URL: It must be set to `<homepage>/github/auth/github/callback`, e.g. `https://example.com/github/auth/github/callback`.